-Zhaoqi Liu is a postdoctoral research scientist, studying cancer genomics in the Department of Biomedical Informatics at Columbia University.
+Zhaoqi Liu is an associate research scientist, studying cancer genomics in the Department of Biomedical Informatics at Columbia University.
 He received his Ph.D. in Applied Mathematics from the Academy of Mathematics and Systems Science, where he won the President's Scholarship prize.
 Zhaoqi joined Dr. Rabadan’s group in September 2015.
 His current work focuses on developing computational methods to analyze biological problems in cancer genomics.

-Junfei Zhao is a postdoctoral research scientist, studying cancer genomics in the Department of Biomedical Informatics at Columbia University.
+Junfei Zhao is an associate research scientist, studying cancer genomics in the Department of Biomedical Informatics at Columbia University.
 His current work is focusing on developing computational methods to study biological problems in cancer genomics.
 He received his Ph.D. in Applied Mathematics from University of Chinese Academy of Sciences.
 Junfei joined Dr. Rabadan's group in September 2016.

 Ioan Filip is a postdoctoral research scientist in the Department of Biomedical Informatics.
 He received his Ph.D. in Mathematics from Columbia University in 2016.
 As a member of the Rabadan Lab, Ioan is currently studying the genetic basis of the immune response to viral infections and he is interested in further developing algebraic and topological methods to model evolution.

 Luis Aparicio is a postdoctoral research scientist in Columbia University Systems Biology department.
-He did his graduate degree in Physics combined with studies in Mathematics at Universidad Autonoma in Madrid and Music at the Conservatory specializing in harpsichord and ancient music.
+He did his graduate degree in Physics combined with studies in Mathematics at Universidad Autonoma in Madrid and Music at the Madrid Conservatory specializing in ancient music.
 He received his M.Sc. and PhD in Theoretical Physics at the Institute for Theoretical Physics in Madrid.
-He did his first postdoctoral research at the International Centre for Theoretical Physics (Trieste) working at the interface between String Theory, Particle Physics and Cosmology.
-His current research interest is focused on developing mathematical methods to address problems in Systems Biology, in particular he is studying the role that Random Matrix Theory plays in the contexts of single-cell and cancer genomics.
+He did his first postdoctoral research at the International Centre for Theoretical Physics working at the interface between String Theory, Particle Physics and Cosmology.
+His current research interest is focused on developing mathematical methods to address problems in Systems Biology, in particular the role that Random Matrix Theory plays in the context of single-cell and cancer genomics.

 Juan Angel Patiño-Galindo